exercism/v3/languages/csharp/exercises/concept/equality/.docs/instructions.md

 ## 2. Prevent invalid identities being authenticated

-Implement `Authenticator.IsRegistered()` and ensure it returns false when no identities have been registered.
+Implement the `Authenticator.IsRegistered()` method and ensure it returns false when no matching identity has been registered.

 ```csharp
 var authenticator = new Authenticator();